16th Massachusetts Infantry Regiment

 The 16th Massachusetts was an infantry regiment that served in the Union Army during the American Civil War formed of volunteers from the Commonwealth of Massachusetts.

 Service

-The 16th Massachusetts was organized at Camp Cameron in North Cambridge, Massachusetts and mustered in for a three-year enlistment on June 29, 1861 under the command of Colonel Powell Tremlett Wyman.
+The 16th Massachusetts was organized at Camp Cameron in North Cambridge, Massachusetts, June 25, 1861.
+It mustered into federal service for a three-year enlistment on June 29, 1861 under the command of Colonel Powell Tremlett Wyman.

-The regiment was attached to Fort Monroe, Department of Virginia, to May 1862, 1st Brigade, 1st Division, Department of Virginia, to June 1862.
-1st Brigade, 2nd Division, III Corps, Army of the Potomac, to March 1864.
-1st Brigade, 4th Division, II Corps, to May 1864.
-3rd Brigade, 3rd Division, II Corps, to July 1864.

 The 16th Massachusetts mustered out of service on July 27, 1864.
 Veterans and recruits were transferred to the 11th Massachusetts Infantry.